Frontage Laboratories, Inc. is a leading global Contract Research Organization in the United States.

 In the case of general written authorization (as codified by our Data Processing Agreement), the processor shall inform the controller of any intended changes concerning the addition or replacement of other processors, thereby giving the controller the opportunity to object to such changes.

-All Company associates are trained on both this policy and additional internal privacy practices that have been created in support of this policy.
+All Company associates are trained in both this policy and additional internal privacy practices that have been created in support of this policy.

 Further, as mitigation against data breaches and as an integrated part of our Information Security Management System, we have integrated Data Protection Impact Assessments (DPIA) into our Security Risk Register.